Framization of a Temperley-Lieb algebra of type $\mathtt{B}$: Framization of the Temperley-Lieb algebra associated to the Coxeter group of type

 \section{Framization of the Temperley-Lieb algebra associated to the Coxeter group of type ${\mathtt B}$}

-In this section we propose a framization ${\rm FTL}_{d,n}^{\mathtt{B}}$ for the Temperley-Lieb algebra associated to the Coxeter group of type ${\mathtt B}$ that naturally extends the work done for the type ${\mathtt A}$ case in \cite{gojukola2}.
-In more detail, the framization will be defined as a quotient of the algebra $\Y$ over an appropriate two-sided ideal.
-First, following Section~\ref{TLframedtypeA}, we consider the following element in $\Y (\U, \V)$:
+In this section we introduce ${\rm FTL}_{d,n}^{\mathtt{B}}$, the framization of the Temperley-Lieb algebra associated to the Coxeter group of type ${\mathtt B}$.
+This extends naturally the work done for the type ${\mathtt A}$ case in \cite{gojukola2}.
+In more detail, the framization will be defined as a quotient of the algebra $\Y$ modulo an appropriate two-sided ideal.
+Since the algebra ${\rm Y}_{d,n}(u)$ is contained in $\Y$, following Section~\ref{TLframedtypeA} we consider the following element in $\Y( \U, \V)$:

 The element $r_{1,2}$ is the generator of the type $\mathtt{A}$ part of the quotient algebra $\F$.
 Accordingly, we consider also the generator of the type $\mathtt{B}$ part, which is the element: